getlinkshort/core/README.md

 ## Why Open Source It?
 This product was open sourced to show how it respects your privacy and to be transparent about your privacy.
 ## How do I Report a Security Vulnerability?
-Please email me at me@mrfake.name!
+Please email me at hello@rdr.fyi.
+If you get no response and it is important, feel free to email me@mrfake.name!
 Thank you!
 ## Instances

 There are currently no running instances of LinkShort.
 If you run one, make a pull request to this file to add your instance!